-- Part B presents the legal and policy framework for spectrum management and allocation in the Virgin Islands. - Part C to I then set out the revised draft spectrum management framework.
-In particular: - Part C and D contain the spectrum allocation and spectrum band planning; - Part E presents the Commission's preliminary views on the expected demand for mobile spectrum going forward and any resulting need to release additional spectrum;

-- o Part F discusses spectrum assignments; - o Part G presents the authorisation and licencing requirements; - Part H discusses spectrum pricing and annual spectrum licence fees; and - o Part I covers interference issues. - A draft Implementation Plan for all actions discussed in Part C to I is then presented in Part J.
+- Part B presents the legal and policy framework for spectrum management and allocation in the Virgin Islands. - Part C to I then set out the new spectrum management framework.
+In particular: - Part C and D contain the spectrum allocation and spectrum band planning; - Part E presents the Commission's views on the expected demand for mobile spectrum going forward and any resulting need to release additional spectrum; - Part F discusses spectrum assignments; - Part G presents the authorisation and licencing requirements; - Part H discusses spectrum pricing and annual spectrum licence fees; and - Part I covers interference issues. - An Implementation Plan for all actions discussed in Part C to I is then presented in Part J. - Part K sets out the addendum to the SMF, in terms of the 2018 spectrum release, including any stakeholder responses received.